Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Achieving carbon neutrality for businesses, products, and services

-Requirements: Organizations must follow the CarbonNeutral Protocol, which includes five key steps.
+What are the Requirements: Organizations must follow the CarbonNeutral Protocol, which includes five key steps.
 They must define the subject for certification, measure greenhouse gas (GHG) emissions, set credible science-aligned reduction targets, implement internal reduction strategies, and offset remaining emissions through verified carbon credits.
 The protocol is updated annually to reflect the latest scientific and policy developments.

-Description: Established in 2002, the CarbonNeutral® Certification provides a clear and credible framework for organizations aiming to achieve carbon neutrality.
+What does it mean: Established in 2002, the CarbonNeutral® Certification provides a clear and credible framework for organizations aiming to achieve carbon neutrality.
 By adhering to the CarbonNeutral Protocol, businesses can effectively measure, reduce, and offset their carbon emissions.
 This certification is recognized globally and helps companies communicate their environmental responsibility to customers and stakeholders.

 Link: The CarbonNeutral Protocol